Translating Graphics Files DemystifiedAgnieszka Wąsowska

 Booklets, instructions, folders – but not only.
 Virtually any material prepared in a program such as Adobe InDesign could serve as an example.
 CAT tools are a great solution for manufacturers and publishers of board and card games as well.
 Game contents, such as boards, cards, instructions or boxes, combine images and text – so they are most probably created in graphic programs.

-CAT tools and graphics projects – a summary
+Translating graphics files with CAT tools – a summary

 In a nutshell, the use of CAT tools in graphics files and projects: